 At the Summer Olympics in Atlanta in August 1996, he lit the torch, an emotional moment for a nation of fans who saw him not only as a champion but as a very real and vulnerable man, his arm shaking visibly as he raised the torch.

-In December 2001, a movie commemorating the life of Muhammad Ali was released, starring Will Smith in the title role.
-Smith was born 9/25/1968, Philadelphia, PA.
+In December 2001, a movie, Ali, commemorating the life of Muhammad Ali was released, starring Will Smith in the title role.
+(Smith was born on 25 September 1968 in Philadelphia, Pennsylvania.)